Orange Lake, New York: History

 Pine Point was a highly successful resort on a peninsula off the southern shore of the lake.
 During the big band era, many nationally known recording acts appeared at the resort, including Frank Sinatra and Benny Goodman.
 It opened for business in 1896, and was closed and demolished in 1953.
 Lakeview House on Lakeside Road originally opened in 1866 as a boarding house, and did business as O'Malley's Bar for many years.
 Today, it continues to do business as a restaurant under its original name.

 In the late 1940s Mickey Spillane and a friend of his from the Army bought a woodlot on Rock Cut Road and lived in a house they built while he was writing for comic books.
 During that time he wrote I, The Jury, his first novel.

+Education

+The CDP is divided between the Valley Central School District (Montgomery), the Newburgh City School District, and the Wallkill Central School District.
+The comprehensive high school of the Newburgh district is Newburgh Free Academy.